julia-wrobel/registr/paper/paper.md

 # Introduction

 Functional data are observed in many different fields.
-One classic example are longer-term panel studies where a sequence of measurements is observed for each subject.
+Typical examples are longer-term panel studies where a sequence of measurements is observed for each subject.
 Compared to classical longitudinal studies, functional data analysis focuses more on the shapes of the (time-dependent) processes by analyzing the observed